v0.2.0 · live

 Pro

-• Hosted dashboard
+• Hosted dashboard (in build)

-• Findings history + diffing
+• Findings history + cross-scan diffing

 • Scheduled scans

-• Slack / Discord alerts
+• Slack alerts

 • Up to 10 agents